Acova003/eventEmergencySystem/readme.md

 - Python 2.7
 - virtualenv
 - pip
+--Google account--

 ## Tools available out-of-the-box

 Twilio.org Rapid Response Kit comes with several tools already installed.
 When you start up the Twilio.org Rapid Response Kit it will report what tools are available and where.
 Below is a brief description of every tool provided.

+##Google Sheets as a database
+--A Google Sheet Document will be required for the added integration of Google Sheets-- +Why use Google Sheets?
+To make database management easier and more intuitive for people unfamiliar with database programming--

 ### Auto-Respond
 Use this tool to set up an recorded auto-responder to inbound voice calls or text messages.
 Respond to voice calls with a spoken message or to an incoming SMS message with a response SMS.